The urgent need for sustainable digital design

 - Server efficiency: Response times and processing overhead, indicating how hard infrastructure works per request

-These metrics reveal inefficiencies invisible to traditional performance monitoring.
+These metrics reveal inefficiencies that traditional performance monitoring misses.
 A page might load quickly on fiber connections but generate excessive emissions through bloated assets.
-Focus on page weight first—it's the most actionable metric, with immediate optimization opportunities.
+Focus on page weight first: it's the most actionable metric, with immediate optimization opportunities.

 Before optimization, establish baseline measurements.
 A typical website generates 1.76g CO2 per page view, with page weights averaging 2.1 MB.
 High-performing sustainable sites stay under 1 MB per page and 0.5g CO2 per visit.